-import numpy as np import pandas as pd import holoviews as hv import networkx as nx hv.extension('matplotlib')
+import numpy as np import holoviews as hv from holoviews import opts hv.extension('matplotlib')

 To summarize a